Updated: Mar 31

 2. Carefully saw each matzo square into 4 equal strips.
 Gently saw back and forth without breaking the matzo to create a score that you then can gently snap/break.
 Repeat the same technique on each strip, divided into four equal squares.
 Or use matzo crackers or Tam Tams and skip this step!

-3. Spread a dollop of Fluff, 1/3 slice of Jumbo mallow, or dollop of frosting on a small matzo square or cracker.
+3. Spread a dollop of Fluff on a small matzo square or cracker.
 Top with another small matzo square or cracker.
 Repeat until all of the "cookie sandwiches" are assembled.

-4. Melt the chocolate in a microwave-safe bowl.
+4. Melt the chocolate in a microwave-safe bowl or in a double-boiler.
 Stir with a fork until smooth.

 5. Using the fork, gently dip each matzo cookie sandwich in the chocolate to cover.
 Carefully lift the dipped sandwich from the chocolate and place on the wax paper-lined sheet pan.
 Repeat until all are dipped.
 Decorate with sprinkles, etc.